calstar/Diablo-FSW/procedures/avionics_manager.md

 *Role: Main manager of all electrical systems.
 Oversees power systems, DAQ, and maintains coordination with Mission Control Manager.*

 ## Setup
-- [ ] Inspect overall setup of electrical power systems: 2 PT boards, load cells, 2 actuator boards (12 volt & 24 volt), TC board, RTD board, and power distribution board.
+- [ ] Verify DAQ system is physically secured and powered correctly.
+- [ ] Ensure DAQ system is protected from environmental and system constraints.
+- [ ] Confirm power supplies are set to correct voltage/current limits.
+- [ ] Connect DAQ box to power.
+- [ ] Ensure breaker clicks and all boards are displaying LEDs to ensure power is on.
+- [ ] Turn DAQ system off and plug in all harnessing.
+- [ ] Route all avionics harnessing to the right connections (boardside).
+- [ ] Route all harnessing to be clear of system.
+- [ ] Check in on Mission Control Manager to ensure calibrated data is coming in accurately.
+- [ ] Check with Mission Control Manager to ensure no free-hanging connectors on system.
+- [ ] Communicate with Actuator Control Manager on actuator mapping.
 - [ ] Confirm reasonable ambient readings across: - [ ] 7 PTs - [ ] 3 HPTs - [ ] 3 LCs - [ ] 4 TCs - [ ] 4 RTDs
 - [ ] Confirm that the 12 volt solenoids are plugged into the 12 volt board.
 - [ ] Confirm that the 24 volt solenoids are plugged into the 24 volt board.
-- [ ] Verify DAQ system is physically secured and powered correctly.
-- [ ] Confirm power supplies are set to correct voltage/current limits.
 - [ ] Ensure DAQ POWER harness is disconnected prior to energizing supply.
 - [ ] Ensure telemetry is connected.
 - [ ] Ensure actuator control wiring is secure and correctly wired.
 Limit exposure of wires to the environment using sheathing.